Back to Blog

 Formal Legal Writing Excellent Good

-Data Privacy No training by default Opt-out required
+Data Privacy No training by default (commercial) Opt-out / Enterprise required

 The Verdict

-For dedicated legal work, including contract review, brief drafting, legal research, and case analysis, Claude is the stronger choice in 2026.
-Its larger context window, lower hallucination rate, dedicated legal plugin, and stronger data privacy commitments align more closely with what attorneys need.
+For dedicated legal work, Claude is the stronger general-purpose choice for lawyers in 2026 because Claude Opus 4.8 leads Harvey's BigLaw Bench at 91.1% (vs GPT-5.4 at 84.2% for the prior generation), offers a 1M-token context window, and does not train on inputs on commercial plans.
 ChatGPT remains a capable general-purpose tool and may be preferred for tasks like brainstorming marketing copy or generating internal communications, but when the stakes are high and precision matters, Claude has the edge.

 Real-World Use Cases: How Lawyers Are Using Claude AI Today